 Digital Transformation is a hot topic.
+And so is Employee Advocacy.
 Yet as companies across the globe move towards creating a digital transformation strategy; few actually know which initiatives to invest in and how to make them truly transformational.
 In a recent article, Forbes discusses the major signs that point to an unsuccessful digital transformation strategy (Find the full article here. ).
 We decided to put employee advocacy as an initiative to the Forbes’ test, to identify the factors of success to create a truly transformative employee advocacy program.

 Sign 1- Your digital transformation initiative doesn’t touch the customer

 According to Forbes, a digital transformation is not complete unless it changes or effects your target audience’s experience with your brand.
 Changing the way customers interact with the brand is one of the main objectives of employee advocacy.
 It is the reason it exists.
 And it addresses this need by changing the types touch points that end audiences make with brand messages.
 Employee advocates are, by design, the voice of the company, packaged in personalized human to human communication that possesses the same virality and spreadability of digital communication in general.
 These advocates are able to convey experience, affinity and trust online; three conditions that have been previously very difficult to meet with traditional digital communication methods.
 But with an employee advocacy program, they become second nature.

 The Key: Employee advocacy programs that change the customer experience and interaction with the brand qualify as transformative initiatives.

 Sign 2- Your existing IT team is leading your digital transformation

 The usual infrastructure of IT departments and their approval processes are often a hindrance when it comes to transformation.
 Having IT departments leading digital transformation initiatives without the participation of key stakeholders, or the right talent to play the liaison between IT and other department’s needs, slow the company’s efforts to a virtual standstill.